 Look out for Mas Amiel with its multiple glass ‘bonbonnes’ full of naturally sweet wine.
 This 80 hectare domaine was won in a game of cards two centuries ago by Raymond Etienne Amiel, and originally belonged to the gambling Bishop of Perpignan.

-Look out too for the Chateau de Queribus standing on the skyline across the vines as you draw into Maury.
-Maury station is owned by Cave of the Vignerons of Maury, 0468590095, get off here for tasting and castle visits.
+Look out too for the Chateau de Queribus standing on the skyline across the vines as you draw into Maury station, conveniently is owned by Cave of the Vignerons of Maury, 0468590095, get off here for tasting and castle visits.

 On the front of the station, you will also get a taster of something else that Maury is famous for – its murals!
 Is that really a dog standing in front of a wine barrel?
 In fact, is that really a wine barrel?
 These incredible ‘Trompe l”Oeil’ throughout the village were painted by Bernard Gout from Perpignan and are well worth a wander round the village to look at.